walles/git-commit-message-plus/README.md

 - No highlighting of too-long subject lines, leave that to the error reporting ^.
 - Make an icon
+- Move all tests under the same top subdirectory
 - `npm test` in CI
 - Mark commit message subject line in bold, it _is_ a heading after all.
 - Add a print margin.
 Can we [configure the default setting for our